dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 ##### cumulative ACK
 - hybrid of [[#Go Back N GBN]] & [[#Selective Repeat SR]]
+	- reciever ACK the ==next bit== to be received
 	- differences with GBN
 		- TCP will buffer out-of-order segments
 		- TCP uses cumulative ACK
-			- 1 : N segment all received by receiver,  ACK n lost while other received by sender → GBN resend segment n : N while TCP resend segment n or none (if receive ACK #>n before timeout n)
+			- 1 : N segment all received by receiver,  ACK k lost while other received by sender → GBN resend segment k : N while TCP resend segment k or none (if receive ACK #>k before timeout k)
 	- differences with SR
 		- TCP won't individually ACK out-of-order segments
 		- TCP only maintains the smallest-seq-no (oldest) unACKed byte
 	- selective ACK (SACK) - a modified ACK
 		- ACK out-of-order segments selectively
 		- a lot like SR
 - `SendBase` =  the seq # of oldest unACKed segment
 - `NextSeqNum` = next byte to be sent
 - receive ACK → compare ACK #  with `SendBase`
 - no negative ACK